 “We dance even if there’s no radio.
 We drink at funerals.
 We talk too much and laugh too loud and live too large and, frankly, we’re suspicious of other who don’t.” -Chris Rose

-Whether you call it the Big Easy, NOLA, or the Crescent City, New Orleans, Louisiana is a vibrant, historic, eclectic, and culturally rich city perched on the Mississippi River that every traveler should experience at least once in their lifetime.
+Whether you call it the Big Easy, NOLA, or the Crescent City, New Orleans, Louisiana is a vibrant, historic, eclectic, and culturally rich city perched at the mouth of the Mississippi River and a spot that, in my opinion, every traveler should experience at least once in their lifetime.
 French, Spanish, West African, and Southern historical influences on the city’s culture have resulted in a City with its own unique cuisine, music, art, architecture, and yes, even its own language.
 It’s a charming city like no other!
 But why should you go?

 Eat great food